 - The Tanzanian national flag has four colours – green, yellow, black and blue.
 The green stands for Tanzania’s natural resources, yellow represents the mineral deposits found in the country, black stands for the native black African people of Tanzania, and blue represents the vast water bodies.

 - The national anthem of Tanzania, Mungu Ibariki Afrika, was composed by late South African composer Enoch Mankayi Sontonga.

 - Before the creation of the capital Dodoma in 1974, Dar-es-Salaam was the capital of Tanzania.
 Dodoma used to be a small market known as Idodomya, before being developed by German colonists who were building the Tanzania central railway in 1907.
-Due to social and historical issues, any plans to control and retain Dar-es-Salaam as the capital failed.
-Dodoma, on the other hand, provided a chance to create social and economic improvements as well as the fact that it is in a much more central location so it became the national capital.
+Due to social and historical issues, any plans to control and retain Dar-es-Salaam as the capital failed and in part due to Dodoma’s central location, it became the national capital.

 - In 1896, the Anglo-Zanzibar War between the United Kingdom and Zanzibar lasted for 45 minutes.
 The war is known as the shortest war in history.

 - Tanzania is home to 126 tribes, each with its own rich cultural history and distinct cultural traditions.
 Some of the tribes you might come across on safari include Maasai, Sukuma, Chagga, Hadzabe and Iraqw.